 A multitude of options seem to be available to construction management professionals in today’s workforce, which bolsters the notion that those seeking new employment are in the driver’s seat over employers trying to hire.
 Is this perception accurate?
 And even if the choices are out there, are they as palatable as you think?

 Let’s put this into perspective.
-According to the U.S. Census Bureau, there are approximately 328 million adults over the age of 18 in the states.
-Over 45% of them are single, never married, widowed or divorced.
-Yet those who want to get married, according to an article in the Observer from 2018, despite wanting a lifelong committed relationship, may be becoming confused with their decisions in the process, and therefore making wrong relationship choices.
+Did you know that 46.4% of U.S. adults are single according to the U.S. Census Bureau?
+That’s 117.6 million unmarried Americans – nearly every other adult aged 18 and over.
+This includes those who are divorced or widowed as well as those who have never married.
+Yet those who want to get married, according to an article in Psychology Today from 2022, despite wanting a lifelong committed relationship, may be becoming overwhelmed from the choice overload with their decisions in the process, and therefore making wrong relationship choices.
 The article notes the following:

 Career matchmaking involves many of these same obstacles.